foopgp/foopgp-hugowebsite/content/english/blog/2026-01-19-djibian-release.md

 [^clairette]: Proximity to Die and a preference for local products make it a must.
 Their corks pop just as well as those of champagne.

-***After more than three years of research and development [^CVjjb], we are immensely proud to deliver the first marketable version of [djibian](/blog/2025-09-12-welcome-djibian/), the operating system that secures your data and respects your privacy***.
+***After more than three years of research and development [^CVjjb], we are immensely proud to deliver the first stable version of [djibian](/blog/2025-09-12-welcome-djibian/), the operating system that secures your data and respects your privacy***.

 [^CVjjb]: The R&D could even be estimated at more than 15 years, if we are to believe the [founder's impressive resume](https://domesticserver.org/myresume/) (in all modesty, of course, since no one reads the footnotes anyway... right?).